Wittmackia

 Wittmackia is a genus of flowering plants in the family Bromeliaceae.

-The genus name of Wittmackia is in honour of Ludwig Wittmack (1839–1929), a German botanist.
+The genus name of Wittmackia honour of Ludwig Wittmack (1839–1929), a German botanist.

 The genus was first described and published in C.F.P.von Martius & auct. suc. (eds.), Fl.
 Bras.
 Vol.3 (Issue 3) on page 274 in 1891.

-Its native range stretches down from Mexico, through Central America to Tropical America, including parts of the Caribbean.
-They are found in Bahamas, Brazil, Cayman Islands, Costa Rica, Cuba, French Guiana, Guyana, Jamaica, Leeward Islands, Panamá, Puerto Rico, Suriname, Trinidad-Tobago, Turks-Caicos Islands, Venezuela, Venezuelan Antilles and Windward Islands.
+Its native range extends from Mexico, through Central America to Tropical South America, including parts of the Caribbean.
+It is found in Bahamas, Brazil, Cayman Islands, Costa Rica, Cuba, French Guiana, Guyana, Jamaica, Leeward Islands, Panamá, Puerto Rico, Suriname, Trinidad and Tobago, Turks and Caicos Islands, Venezuela, Venezuelan Antilles and Windward Islands.

 Known species

 As of November 2022, Kew's Plants of the World Online listed the following species: